 It's amazing how much the shape of your shoe impacts the comfort.
 For instance, platforms (this kind, not the ones Elton John wore in the '70s) cut down the distance your heels are elevated above the balls of your feet.
 That means they're not as taxing on your arch, which is especially good when you're towering on at least three inches.
 A rounder toe box is also worlds more comfortable and better for your feet, because it allows your toes to lay flat.
 However, pointy toes are doable as long as the point stretches out instead of stopping right where your toes would rest.

-The number one mistake women make would probably be not having the right shoe size for their foot.
+The No. 1 mistake women likely make is not having the right shoe size for their foot.
 Your foot size changes over the years, even as much as one full size, especially after having kids.
 Have your feet sized once a year, and do it if you’ve never had it done.
 Have your feet measured when you’re buying shoes, for width and for length as well.
 A lot of people think they’re a wide or vise versa and they’re not, so definitely do that before you shop.

-Know your foot type.
-In my opinion, a podiatrist would be the best way to know your foot type and what’s going on.
+You need to complement your shoe shape and sole width with the shape of your feet to avoid pain on your feet while wearing your favorite pair of heels so it is important to know your foot type.
+Our suggestion is that you consult a podiatrist; it will be the best way to know your foot type and what’s going on.
 If you can’t run out to the podiatrist, there’s a couple of neat ways to see if you have a flat foot or a high-arch foot.
 Wet your foot and step onto a piece of construction paper.
 When you make an impression, it will show you how much your foot is flattening or how high of an arch you have.
 You can look at a person’s foot type and see why they are having pain.